rgbkrk/synchronized-object-diff-spec/README.md

 ## Thinking 🤔 on Synchronized Objects for Jupyter

-I'd love to see a general synchronized objects specification for Jupyter, extracting the core of what ipywidgets provides.
+I'd love to see a general synchronized objects specification for Jupyter/nteract, extracting the core of what ipywidgets provides.

 ### Model reduction thinking